-Table 8 shows that our main results are robust to the use of raw offering yields, taxadjusted offering spreads, trading spreads, and gross spreads.
-Columns (1) and (2) present the estimates following the method from Schwert (2017) and using raw offering yields and tax-adjusted offering spreads at a similar level to those in Table 3.
+Table 8 shows that our main results are robust to the use of raw offering yields, tax- adjusted offering spreads, trading spreads, and gross spreads.
+Column (1) presents the estimates using raw offering yields.
+Column (2) examines tax-adjusted offering spreads.
+We collect state income tax rates from the National Bureau of Economic Research and follow Schwert (2017) to adjust the offering spreads of federal- and state-exempt bonds.
+The magnitude of the coefficients from both columns is at a similar level to those reported in Table 3.
 Columns (3) and (4) employ trading spreads from secondary market transactions as an alternative measure.
 We use a baseline model in Column (3), and in Column (4) we replace state fixed effects with facility fixed effects to control for differences in bond features.
 The findings indicate that the passage of MML leads to a 11-bps increase in trading spreads after accounting for changes in bond features.
+Moreover, we conduct a robustness check to address the concern that the main effect may be driven by specific states.
+Untabulated analysis shows that the main findings are robust to exclusion of any U.S. census region (i.e., West, Midwest, Northeast, and South) one at a time.

 Next, we explore the micro-structure of the primary bond issuance market to examine the impact of MML on underwriter fees.
 In a municipal bond offering deal, the underwriter assumes the risk and responsibility to sell the bonds (O'Hara, 2012).
 The underwriter is compensated by the issuer with a fee (referred to as the gross spread), which is the difference between the purchase price from the issuer and the issue price (at which the bond is set to be offered to investors).
-The underwriter can make additional profits by selling the bond to investors at a higher price than the issue price, given that the sale price does not exceed a predetermined price set by the issuer.
-If MML increases the state's credit risk, we expect the underwriting fee paid by the issuer.
-If MML states experience a 4-bps increase in the gross spread relative to non-MML states.
+The underwriter can make additional profits by selling the bond to investors at a higher price than the issue price, given that the sale price does not exceed a predetermined price set by the issuer in the offering deal.
+Thus, the gross spread is an underwriting fee paid by the issuer.
+If MML increases the state's credit risk, we expect the underwriter to demand a higher fee from the issuer to compensate for holding riskier bonds in inventory.
+Column (5) shows that MML states experience a 4-bps increase in the gross spread relative to non-MML states.
 That is, out of every \$100 raised, four cents flow to underwriters.
 In dollar terms, this increase adds \$420,000 to the annual cost of MML.
 This fee paid to the underwriter is in addition to the interest cost paid to investors (i.e., the offering spread).